mcaprari/caprazzi_net/_posts/2011-06-30-jit-compiler-part-1.markdown

 ## The JIT can speak

-``-XX:-PrintCompilation`` is option to the Oracle's VM supports that makes the jit output some information on what it compiles a method.
+``-XX:-PrintCompilation`` is an option to the Oracle's VM supports that makes the jit output some information on what it compiles a method.
 This allows to see how the JIT intervenes differently on each run of the same program.

-If we execute our test 1000 times, we see no output:
+If we execute our test 1 time, we see no output:
 <pre class="terminal">
 $ java -XX:+PrintCompilation -cp bin net.caprazzi.WWJD 1 ON
 Run 1 times with JIT ON...      completed in 23000 nanoseconds